JackMoriarty/rodinia_3.1_SW/README.md

 Then, the program will be submited to Sunway TaihuLight and wait for execution in queue.

+## Generate picture of result

+We provide the python script to generate the result picture, You need to put the result into `source/result.csv`, then run the

+script `result_plot.py` in `source` directory, and the result picture will be saved into PDF file `result.pdf`

 ## Example

 Run athread version of BFS for example.